ssideris/Text-Summarization-Recommendation-Engine/ReadMe.md

    5.1) The user could run the 'mysql_articles_update.py' file in order to upload any updated 'Summaries.csv' file to the table 'Articles' of our database.

-   5.2) The user could runs the 'mysql_recommendations_update.py' file in order to upload any updated 'Recommendations.csv' file to the table 'Recommendations' of our database.
+   5.2) The user could run the 'mysql_recommendations_update.py' file in order to upload any updated 'Recommendations.csv' file to the table 'Recommendations' of our database.

 Front-end